-Surname: Forename: Post applied for: Date: NI Number: Teacher Ref No. If applicable Date of QTS: If applicable Hobletts Manor Infants' and Nursery School is committed to safeguarding and promoting the welfare of children and we expect all staff to share this commitment.
+Surname: Forename: Post applied for: Date: NI Number: Teacher Ref No. If applicable Date of QTS: If applicable Mount Grace School is committed to safeguarding and promoting the welfare of children and we expect all staff to share this commitment.
 For this post, pre-employment checks will be carried out, references will be sought, and successful candidates will be subject to an enhanced DBS check and other relevant checks with statutory bodies.
-Do you have any uns Do you have any unspent conditional cautions or convictions?
-Do you have any spent adult cautions (simple or conditional), or spent convictions, which are not 'protected' as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended)?
-Do you have any crim convictions received w Summary Hearing or 0 equivalent offence in B Yes [No 🗆 Have you ever been from working in Child Yes 🗆  N No 🗆 Are you subject to ar Are you subject to any sanctions in the EEA?
-Teaching Posts Only: Are you or have you ever been prohibited from eaching or sanctioned by the GTCE?
-Management Posts (management of an ir Yes No □ N/A □ If you have answered YES to any of the questions above please provide full details; Please complete and sign the declaration below: I declare that all the information I have provided in this disclosure is full and correct at the time of application and that I have not omitted anything that could be relevant to the appointment of someone who will work with children.
+Do you have any unspent conditional cautions or convictions?
+Yes [ No 🗆 Do you have any spent adult cautions (simple or conditional), or spent convictions, which are not 'protected' as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended )?
+No 🗆 Do you have any criminal convictions or relevant service discipline convictions received within the Armed Forces Justice System (e.g. through Summary Hearing or Court Martial) where it would be considered an equivalent offence in England and Wales?
+Yes 🗌 No 🗆 Have you ever been barred from working with Children or disqualified from working in Childcare?
+Yes 🗌 No 🗆 No 🗆 Are you subject to any sanctions in the EEA?
+Yes 🗆 No 🗆 Teaching Posts Only: Are you or have you ever been prohibited from teaching or sanctioned by the GTCE?
+Yes No N/A □ Management Posts Only: Have you been prohibited from the management of an independent school (s128)?
+Yes □ No □ N/A □ If you have answered YES to any of the questions above please provide full details; Please complete and sign the declaration below: I declare that all the information I have provided in this disclosure is full and correct at the time of application and that I have not omitted anything that could be relevant to the appointment of someone who will work with children.
 I understand that the recruitment panel may be made aware of any relevant information that I have disclosed in order to discuss the matter(s) with me as part of the recruitment process and that, if my application is successful, a risk assessment of the disclosed information will be held securely on my personnel file.
 DECLARATION I declare that the information provided on this form is correct.
-I understand that the declaration of a criminal record will not necessarily prevent me from being offered this role at Hobletts Manor Infants' and Nursery School however failure to disclose may result in an offer of employment being withdrawn.
-Signed: Date: HR Services © 2021 Herts for Learning Ltd 13 THE BUSINESS OF EDUCATION 13
+I understand that the declaration of a criminal record will not necessarily prevent me from being offered this role at Mount Grace School however failure to disclose may result in an offer of employment being withdrawn.
+Signed: